 We don’t offer routine consultations to owned animals unless they are a registered WECare dog/cat.
 To be registered with us, the animal must have been adopted from WECare with the agreement that in exchange for a wonderfully caring home, the pet will receive free, lifelong veterinary care from us as long as they reside in Sri Lanka..

 We do, however, offer FREE neutering, microchipping and rabies vaccinations to all animals- whether owned or street.
-Please see “HOW DO I BOOK MY PET ANIMAL/A STREET ANIMAL IN FOR FREE NEUTERING AND RABIES VACCINATION?”
-For more details on how to take advantage of this amazing community initiative, sponsored by Happy Doggo.
+Please see “HOW DO I BOOK MY PET ANIMAL/A STREET ANIMAL IN FOR FREE NEUTERING AND RABIES VACCINATION?” for more details on how to take advantage of this amazing community initiative, sponsored by Happy Doggo.

 We would love to welcome all animals to our CNVR (Catch-Neuter-Vaccinate-Release) programmes to be neutered, vaccinated and microchipped for free.
 It is really important that we make sustainable change to population numbers and the level of suffering encountered by the animal population in Sri Lanka; the ONLY humane way to do this is to neuter and vaccinate as many roaming dogs as possible, including those owned dogs who are- more frequently than not- unrestricted in their movements.